 Step #3 – Mixing a Tonal Colour String

-I now introduce a 9-step colour string, mixed using Raw Umber and Titanium White.
-These enable me to make a judgement of the tonal value of the fish and work down the value scale.
+I now introduce a 9-step colour string mixed using Raw Umber and Titanium White.
+These enable me to judge the tonal value of the fish and work down the value scale.

 I’d previously mixed these value tones and stored them in a stay-wet palette (which means I can then place any leftover paint back in the stay-wet palette, ready for my next painting)